 Use activity or consideration Description Management approach Accessibility The Kiama Municipality welcomes visitors of all ages and abilities to be able to access and use its "Community" land network.
 Kiama Municipal Council has adopted a Disability Inclusion Action Plan which aims to provide better access to Council information, services and facilities.
 Together with access plans, such as Kiama Council's Pedestrian Access & Mobility Plan, Council's Asset Management Plan (Footpaths & Cycleways) 2016 and other site-specific plans, this Plan of Management encourages high levels of public access to and within Crown reserves for public use wherever appropriate.
 Camping and tourism accommodation Camping and the provision of tourism accommodation is a core or ancillary use for a number of reserves as popular tourism destinations or for events.
-The frequency and intensity of use is also reflected in the amenities Casual camping and tourism accommodation is permitted at Council's discretion on specific reserves and subject to approval where required.
-Considerations include community expectations, available amenities, impact on neighbours, relevant site master planning, provide provided. sustainability of that level of access to a site, required maintenance regime, compliance with the Local Government Act 1993, the Local Government (General) Regulation 2021 and Kiama Asset Management Plan (Holiday Parks) 2016.
+The frequency and intensity of use is also reflected in the amenities provided.
+Casual camping and tourism accommodation is permitted at Council's discretion on specific reserves and subject to approval where required.
+Considerations include community expectations, available amenities, impact on neighbours, relevant site master planning, sustainability of that level of access to a site, required maintenance regime, compliance with the Local Government Act 1993, the Local Government (General) Regulation 2021 and Kiama Asset Management Plan (Holiday Parks) 2016.
 Community Facilities "Community" land contains a variety of community buildings and facilities.
-Management considerations include maintenance, programming of events, access, usage and Collaborative approach is provided to provision and management of community facilities, consistent with Council policies and strategies, and in particular, the Kiama Asset Management Plan (Buildings) 2016 and Kiama Asset Management Plan (Recreation) 2016. establishment of new facilities.
+Management considerations include maintenance, programming of events, access, usage and establishment of new facilities.
+Collaborative approach is provided to provision and management of community facilities, consistent with Council policies and strategies.
 Multi-use of facilities, alongside community involvement, is encouraged.
 Where utilised by a single group or organisation (e.g. pre-school), a lease arrangement would typically apply.